akashsjjan/DHT11-Temparature-and-Humidity-sensor-Arduino/README.md

 ## Adding DHT11 library
 Download the DHT library from https://github.com/adafruit/DHT-sensor-library.git Open Arduino IDE and go to
-Sketch > Include Library > Add .ZIP Library...
+'Sketch > Include Library > Add .ZIP Library... '
 Choose the downloaded file DHT-sensor-library.zip click on OK.

 ## Programming Arduino
-open the DHT.ino in Arduino IDE. go to tools > Board Select Arduino UNO.
+open the DHT.ino in Arduino IDE. go to 'tools > Board Select Arduino UNO'
 Select the Port (ex: COM5).
 Verify the code and upload the code.